kpatel115/ITMD542/ExpressContactApp/README.md

 Will need to install dependencies again, specifically you must enter these commands from vscode terminal or from git bash logged onto the expressContactApp folder from the repository

-- npm i node express
-- npm express-generator view=pug
+- npx express-generator --view=pug
 - npx npm check-updates -i
+- make sure you have node in your system as well

 Then after everything is installed, run
 - npm run dev